timuuur/AntiSpamReportSystem/README.md

 🎛configs:

-SymbolToWarnPlayer - After what limit does the player receive a warning?
+SymbolInReportToWarnPlayer - After what limit in the report does the player receive a warning?

-SymbolTobanPlayer - After what limit will the player be banned?
+SymbolInReportTobanPlayer - After what limit in the report will the player be banned?

 Discord - your discord server link

+SymbolInConsoleToWarnPlayer - After what limit in the console will the player be banned?

+SymbolInConsoleToBanPlayer - After what limit in the console will the player be banned?

+ShowWarn - warn message

+BanReason - ban reason bruh